Virtual

 Step 1 - Nominating a stallion for breeding

-This step is if used if you have a stallion you wish to breed either to a mare you own or offer to the public to breed.
+This step is used if you have a stallion you wish to breed to your own mare or if you wish to offer the stallion to the public to be bred.
 Before you can match your mare up with a stallion you must nominate the stallion for breeding first.
-Your stallion can be bred a maximum of 15 times per quarter.
+Your stallion can be bred a maximum of 25 times per quarter.

 When nominating your stallion for breeding you should also pay attention to which farm you have your stallion located at.
 The state you have your stallion in can qualify you for certain state-bred sire bonuses if the broodmare has its foal in the same state the stallion is standing.
 When nominating your stallion for public breeding you will have the option to only accept broodmares in the same state or to prefer broodmares in the same state if there are extra broodmares trying to lock to your stallion.
 Once stallion nominations lock for public breeding or you match your stallion with a private broodmare the stallion will not be able to be relocated.
 A stallion can only stand in one state per breeding quarter.